 Basically, through this guide, they were speaking to their audience about what they are truly passionate about, i.e., Food, and travel.

 And by creating relevant content, they got the audience to travel more often and drive all the way out there into the provinces for absolutely remarkable restaurants.
 People had to replace their tires more often, but it was all worth it.

 And thus, Michelin sold more tires and doubled their annual revenue almost every year.

 So, this is the story that you should remember while you’re most likely to hit pause and think about content marketing strategies.

 What is Content Marketing?

 Yes, you got that right!
-Every content creator should produce absolutely Valuable and Relevant content.
+Every great content you create has to be absolutely Valuable and Relevant.
 Now, if it’s not relevant, you may not meet the interest of your readers and if it’s not providing any value, then why will anybody take it?

 So, the idea is to create relevant content that contains value, and your audience will find you.